Chocolate Covered Strawberries

-Clean and Wash the Strawberries
+Clean and Wash the Berries

 While it can be tempting to skip this step to ensure there’s no risk of water seizing the chocolate, strawberries in the package often have debris and need to be washed.
 They even say this on the package, to wash before consuming.

 First, gently swish them in a bowl of room temperature water: